Exclude Files and Folders with Filter

-The following filter phrases assume a folder pair C:\Source <-> D:\Target and
+The following filter phrases assume a folder pair C:\Source <—> D:\Target,

-can be used for the include as well as exclude filter.
+and they can be used for both the include and exclude filters.

 Filter phrase |